logicalgraphs/CryptoCoin/README.md

 TODO:

-* we need to build portfolios from the trades executed from recommendations.
 * we need to analyze the trades vis-à-vis recommendations and find which ones are effective and which ones aren't, or combinations, or what. ...
 Bayes?